pandevim/dotfiles/README.md

 # How Do You Use?
-All dotfiles are under `/home` directory.
+All dotfiles are under `home/` directory. and not `etc/`.
 ```shell
 git clone https://github.com/aniruddha0pandey/dotfiles
 cd dotfiles
 ./install.sh
 ```
+This will backup existing setting.

 # [Screenshots](https://www.reddit.com/r/unixporn/)